caballa/covenant/README.md

 Covenant is a tool for testing emptiness of a set of context free languages (CFLs).
 Since this problem is undecidable, Covenant implements a CEGAR-based schema which might not terminate.
-Covenant implements several refinement techiques.
+Covenant implements several refinement techniques.
 One of these refinements is complete if the CFLs are regularly separable.

 #Prerequisites#